 - Accelerator programs: these often have open invitations for applications from serious entrepreneurs

-Being a business owner, whether your firm’s big or small, requires knowing about online business laws.
+Your firm, whether big or small, must be registered in order to remain compliant with the relevant laws.
+Before registering your business, you need to know about online business laws.
 There are a lot of them.
 Some of the things you’ll need to know about include:

 Brush up on the facts and make sure you aren’t breaking any laws when you start selling.
 It’s not worth risking your business.